Self-serve tunnels

 Use the admin portal to issue credentials, close public endpoints, and revoke compromised agents with audit visibility and session protections.

-Run one command to fetch the installer script, download the native Linux binary, and walk through token, tunnel, subdomain, and access prompts.
+Run one command in Terminal to fetch the installer script, download the native Mac binary, and walk through token, tunnel, subdomain, and access prompts.

 Run this in PowerShell to fetch the installer script, download the Windows CLI, and go through the same guided setup flow.